quang-pham-1109/task-manager-server/README.md

 - Run the `Database.sql` script in the `/database` directory to create the database.
 - Create an `.env` file with syntax similar to the `.env.example`
 - The `schema.prisma` file is purely to establish the connection to the database and typing for Typescript.
-Therefore, you can adjust it to your liking, I was using Supabase for development so your config might varies slightly.
+Therefore, you can adjust it to your liking, I was using Supabase for development so your config might vary slightly.

 3. Build the project